motopress/mp-restaurant-menu/readme.txt

 * Order statuses to help customers track the status of their purchase (cooking, shipping, shipped).
 * Customizable email templates (confirmation, payments, notifications) to send to both website restaurant administrators and shoppers.

+Grid and List layouts can be added to Gutenberg, Elementor, Divi or any other builder via shortcodes.
 Go ahead and create a quick restaurant menu with the MP menu plugin without tech experts, for free!

+Proud developers of Restaurant Menu plugin and the biggest set of [WordPress Gutenberg Blocks](https://wordpress.org/plugins/getwid/).

 == Installation ==